m1ndflay3r/zsh_libmisc/man/libmisc/zelfexec.md

 notes:

   requires linux > 3.17, and fexecve to be enabled and usable by the current user.
 If these conditions are unmet, zelfexec will utilize fallback mode "omnibin".

+  fallback mode requires read, write, and execute permissions in either /tmp or $HOME